Alliinase: Chemistry

 In garlic, an alliinase enzyme acts on the chemical alliin converting it into allicin.
-The process involves two stages: elimination of 2-propenesulfenic acid from the amino acid unit (with α-aminoacrylic acid as a byproduct), and then condensation of two of the sulfenic acid molecules.
+The process involves two stages: elimination of 2-propenesulfenic acid from the amino acid unit (with dehydroalanine as a byproduct), and then condensation of two of the sulfenic acid molecules.

 Alliin and related substrates found in nature are chiral at the sulfoxide position (usually having the S absolute configuration, and alliin itself was the first natural product found to have both carbon- and sulfur-centered stereochemistry.
 However, the sulfenic acid intermediate is not chiral, and the final product's stereochemistry is not controlled.

 There are a range of similar enzymes that can react with the cysteine-derived sulfoxides present in different species.
 In onions, an isomer of alliin, isoalliin, is converted to 1-propenesulfenic acid.
 A separate enzyme, the lachrymatory factor synthase or LFS, then converts this chemical to syn-propanethial-S-oxide, a potent lachrymator.
 The analogous butyl compound, syn-butanethial-S-oxide, is found in Allium siculum species.